 In addition to the data reported above, we encourage you to access the Georgia Department of Public Health’s (GDPH) website.
 The GDPH collects and posts data specific to all 159 Georgia counties on its Daily Status Report.
 You can scroll to the state map and hover over the desired county to see the latest information on count and trend lines.

 When UGA learns of positive cases, they are reported to the GDPH in a timely manner and in the county where individuals are currently located.
 Therefore, the GDPH Daily Status Report provides members of our community an accurate and relevant assessment of the number of cases in the areas where they live and work.
+FAQs from the Northeast Health District regarding contact tracing can be found here.

 Guided by the Centers for Disease Control and the Georgia Department of Public Health (DPH), the University of Georgia is following established protocols for contact investigation and notification of impacted individuals.
 Consistent with those protocols, DPH oversees contact tracing and notification of persons who have had close contact with individuals in question.